Adding components (e.g. pictures, sound, etc.)

-- at the top-left corner of the area where the component is to be placed (within the element window)
+- on the top-left corner of the area where the component is to be placed (within the element window)

-- at the bottom-right corner of the area where the component is to be placed
+- on the bottom-right corner of the area where the component is to be placed

 - to create a simple text component: click the Text component button, click two points over the element display area, and type in the text

 - to create an image component, copy the image to the clipboard and choose Shift+Ins to paste the image.
 Drag the image to the right location

 - to create a simple sound component: click the sound button on the Compose toolbar, click two points over the element, right-click the newly created component rectangle, choose Import file on the sound component menu and select an sound file to be played (e.g. mp3 or wav)